 Who Wants to See a 30-Foot Jellyfish?

-Cruise line passengers on side excursions in deep-sea submersibles can contribute to science — and they might just enjoy the rarest of encounters.
+Passengers in deep-sea submersibles can contribute to science — and they might even enjoy the rarest of encounters.

-This issue we highlight marine research that takes place about as far away from North Carolina as you can get — in the waters off Antarctica.
+This week we highlight marine research that takes place about as far away from North Carolina as you can get — in waters off Antarctica.
 But the potential opportunities are far reaching in a world where cruise ship passengers are always looking for the next big thing.

 The wildlife and ecology in the waters around Antarctica are relatively understudied, especially at depths greater than 150 feet, which is beyond the reach of scientific SCUBA equipment.
 Researchers at Viking Expeditions wondered if personal submersibles — small submarines deployed by some commercial cruise lines for paying cruise passengers — also could be vehicles for studying marine life in deeper and colder water habitats.